jamespil/gameoflife-rs/README.md

 # gameoflife-rs
-A command-line implementation of Conway's Game of Life written in Rust.
+A text-based implementation of Conway's Game of Life written in Rust.